 Many organisations are migrating to making use of the Microservice philosophies in developing systems.
 Generally this makes complete sense and can potentially provide dramatic performance benefits.
 However, unfortunately many organisations make the same mistakes when it comes to implementing their microservices.

 Typically the main objectives organisations and development teams are trying achieve when it comes implementing microservices, is to try and split apart their Monolithic applications.
 Unfortunately, what this tends to evolve into is that what they end up doing is creating a number of smaller monolithic applications that seem to interoperate with each other.
 The number one culprit of this type of anti-pattern is the over reliance on the Layered Architecture when designing their services, which inadvertently leading to the implementation of Distributed Monoliths.

-I have to admit, I also don't like the use of Layered Architecture pattern when developing REST API's, my view on this is that in most cases REST API's are generally the first step organisations will take on the way too implementing a microservice strategy or philosophy and it is also the first mistake they make.
+I have to admit, I also don't like the use of Layered Architecture pattern when developing REST API's, my view on this is that in most cases REST API's are generally the first step organisations will take on the way too implementing a microservice strategy or even adopt a philosophy of moving cloud native and it is also the first mistake they make.